The Demands of Liberal Education: Summary

 Towards her "weak perfectionist" liberalism, Levinson requires three traits of a liberal society: (1) an agreeable, transparent, and equally accessible "legitimation process" for government, (2) pluralism, and (3) "substantive liberal institutions" such as "individual liberties and ... governmental duties".
 She pairs this view of liberalism with thick autonomy as "the only defensible interpretation of liberalism".
 Levinson develops an idea of autonomy that would be agreeable to most citizens while sufficient to guarantee liberalism's "substantive liberal institutions", and defines it as "higher-order preference formation" that minds one's personal values while allowing for openness to criticism and a developed personality.
 She argues that capacity for autonomy is a right to children, that the state is obligated to facilitate it, and that children are obligated to receive it.
 In this way, Levinson's stance is that the state must make education compulsory.
 Children require paternalistic decisions of some sort, and the state is best suited to promote consent and operate in the best interests of children.
 The state has a right to override lack of child and parental interest in such an autonomy-promoting education, since such an override lets children decide their values later in life, as adults, as opposed to never having that opportunity.
 Levinson contends that parents, on the other hand, must provide for the well-being, identity development, and "cultural coherence" sense of their children.

 Another chapter compares how the American, English, and French educational systems foster private and public identities.
-She writes that the French public school system is best for its neutral secularity and disregard of "parentally inspired discriminations", which are not allowed to influence the common nature of the school.
-This is contrasted with the American public school system's trends of increased privatization and non-neutrality.
-American school voucher programs use public school money towards private schools, departing from the mission of the common public school and further compounding school inequality and ethnic segregation.
-Levinson concludes that parental choice limits capacity for autonomy and, consequently, individual liberty.
+She writes that the English system accommodates too strongly to private interests, as parents and special interest groups can establish separate communities where the government "partially funds (‘maintains’) schools that cater to these private interests," but French public schools defect too strongly to public interests even at the expense of religious freedom for minority students, specifically muslim girls who wear hijab.
+She additionally claims that American schools fall somewhere in the middle of these two extremes.
+On the one hand, American education "embraces pluralism as a truly desirable, public good that should be fostered and appreciated at both the national and personal level," or ensures that diversity is celebrated; however, the system also places a students public and private identity "uneasily inside each other like Russian matrioshka dolls."